On the Efficiency of Highly Stratified Experiments: An Efficiency Bound and the Necessity of ``Fast-Balancing''

-Therefore, Assumption \ref{ass:info} is satisfied. \end{example}
+Therefore, Assumption \ref{ass:LLN} is satisfied. \end{example}

+\begin{example}[CAR with general covariate features] \cite{ma2024new} propose a family of covariate adaptive randomization procedures which assign treatment sequentially based on an imbalance metric defined by ``feature maps'' of (potentially continuous) covariates.
+It follows by Theorem 3.5 of their paper that Assumption \ref{ass:LLN} is satisfied under appropriate conditions. \end{example}

-\begin{example}[Matched pairs] Suppose $n$ is even and we assign treatment using a finely stratified design with $(\ell, k) = (1,2)$.
+\begin{example}[Matched pairs] Suppose $n$ is even and we assign treatment using a highly stratified design with $(\ell, k) = (1,2)$.
 As discussed at the beginning of Section \ref{sec:variance}, such a design is also known as a matched pairs design.
-Assume that the pairing algorithm $\pi_n(X^{(n)})$ results in pairs that are ``close'' in the sense of Assumption \ref{ass:pair}.
-It then follows from the proof of Lemma S.1.5 of of \cite{bai2022inference} that
+Assume that the pairing algorithm $\pi_n(X^{(n)})$ results in pairs that are close in the sense of Assumption \ref{ass:pair}.
+It then follows from the same argument used to establish \eqref{eq:fast-m} in the discussion following Theorem \ref{thm:normal} that for any Lipschitz integrable function $\gamma(\cdot)$,